padloc/site/content/help/guides/self-host/index.md

 They're listening on ports `3000` and `8080`, respectively, which is the default configuration.

-By default, this will also create folders for the database files, attachments, logs and the static web app code in the same directory you ran the command from.
+By default, this will also create folders for the database files, attachments and web app code in the same directory you ran the command from.
 We'll talk about how you can configure these things in a bit.

 Go ahead and open `http://[your_ip_address]:8080` in your browser.
 You should see the following (you may need to wait a minute until the PWA is built):